Step 1: Overview

 Measure the width of the cut-off piece at its narrowest spot and draw a plumb line with your level at that distance from the corner.
 (Careful, the corner won’t be perfectly plumb or straight.)
 Hang the cut-off piece along the plumb line, wrapping the excess around the corner.
 Smooth it out.
 Trim through the overlapping sheet at the corner so the seam follows the corner.

 Corners are never perfectly straight.
 Always end the paper at an inside corner and start the next strip along a new plumb line (Photos 12 and 13).
-A perfectly concealed seam at the corner involves a three-step process:
+A perfectly concealed seam at the corner in a how to hang wallpaper project involves a three-step process:

 1. Wrap the first sheet around the corner and trim it off, leaving 1/4 in.